 Unfortunately, Square’s ultra-simple signup and acceptance process has a downside.
 The risk Square is taking by not vetting your credit history before approving your account is mitigated by strict, but undisclosed measures in order to limit fraud—including placing automated holds on transactions which their algorithm considers suspicious.

-As a result, a large number of merchants have reported that their funds have been placed on hold suddenly and without notification, sometimes for more than 30 days.
-Some even had their accounts deactivated, with no recourse.
-At the time of writing, Square’s profile at the Better Business Bureau shows more than 1,400 formal complaints, a majority from business owners complaining about withheld funds or account deactivation.
+As a result, a large number of merchants have reported that their funds have been placed on hold suddenly and without notification, usually for more than 30 days.
+Some even had their accounts deactivate with no recourse.
+At the time of writing, Square’s profile at the Better Business Bureau shows more than 1,900 formal complaints, a majority from business owners complaining about withheld funds or account deactivation.